Themen:

 Since the visual characteristic is missing in radio broadcasting, jingles contain certain noises, music, sounds or spoken material.

-Radio stations also use individual Radio ID Artist jingles:
+Radio stations also use individual Radio ID artist jingles:

-Example: "This is XY from the band XY from XY and you are listening to Radio XY!"
+"This is XY from the band XY from XY and you are listening to Radio XY!"

 +++